 A municipality provides evidence that it has satisfied the aforementioned prerequisites by submitting a number of pleadings and declarations with its Chapter 9 petition.
-For example, a Chapter 9 petition must also include a general list of its creditors which includes all individuals and entities that may assert a claim against the bankruptcy.10 Furthermore, the municipality must file a more detailed list of its creditors holding the 20 largest unsecured claims, including the requirement that contact information is provided.
-In the City of Detroit's Chapter 9 filing, its two largest unsecured creditors are the General Retirement System of the City of Detroit and the Police and Fire Retirement System of the City of Detroit.
+For example, a Chapter 9 petition must also include a general list of its creditors which includes all individuals and entities that may assert a claim against the bankruptcy.
+Furthermore, the municipality must file a more detailed list of its creditors holding the 20 largest unsecured claims, including the requirement that contact information is provided.
+In the City of Detroit's Chapter 9 filing, its two largest unsecured creditors are the General Retirement System of the City of Detroit.
 The municipality's creditors may challenge its claims of eligibility by submitting written objections to the bankruptcy court.